MercyOjm/UIB-Final-Project/README.md

 ## Typography

-mainly lorem was used for now
+Mainly lorem was used for now

 ## New version

-improvement will be made every month
+Improvement will be made every month

 ## images

-currently all images was gotten from online sources
+Currently all images was gotten from online sources